Saving Gas? Why You Need a Mountain Bike

 This tough-looking beast is incredibly well built – sturdy, stable and with great handleability.
-Designed with high tensile steel frame, supersized all-terrain knobbly tyres, and 7 gears to cope with any hills, this is a great option for a quick getaway, or for quietly scoping an area
+Designed with a carbon fiber frame, supersized all-terrain knobbly tyres, and 30 speed options to cope with any hills, this is a great option for a quick getaway, or for quietly scoping an area

-I was surprised by how light this machine was, despite its strength and durability.
+We were surprised by how light this machine was, despite its strength and durability.
 Heightwise, it’s easily adjustable, and would be suitable for the majority of adult riders.
-The all-round disc brakes made stopping, even on a sharp descent, reliably easy, and an efficient gear system made hills a doddle, with the ability to rapidly change gears on the go thanks to the innovative twist shifters.
-Fair to say, I like the Mongoose.
+The Shimano brakes made stopping, even on a sharp descent, reliably easy, and an efficient gear system made hills a doddle, with the ability to rapidly change gears on the go thanks to the innovative twist shifters.
+Fair to say, we like this bike.

 Although it is lighter than it looks, it’s still one of the heavier models, so bear that in mind if you have an older or weaker person in your group.

-The Mongoose is a great all-rounder, ideal for a fast getaway in the event of a Zombie Apocalypse!
+The Savadeck is a great all-rounder, ideal for a fast getaway in the event of a Zombie Apocalypse!

-A less beefy looking bike than the previous model, but no less sturdy.
-With 24-speed Shimano EZ-Fire trigger shifters, dual suspension, and a disc brake/V-brake combo, this bike is fast, reliable and very responsive.
+This is a beefy looking bike compared to most mountain bikes.
+With 7-speed trigger shifters, dual suspension, and a mechanical disc brake system, this bike is fast, reliable, and very responsive.

-I like the front disc and rear V braking system – it allowed me to stop efficiently on the dustiest of trails with no sliding and coupled with tough knobbly tires, this bike feels reliable and confident.
-The dual suspension gives a solid, comfortable ride even over large distances of varied terrain, while the 24 gear feature provides plenty of power for the toughest of climbs.
+I like the front disc and rear disc braking system – it allowed me to stop efficiently on the dustiest of trails with no sliding and coupled with large, tough knobbly tires, this bike feels reliable and confident.
+The dual suspension gives a solid, comfortable ride even over large distances of varied terrain, while the 7 gear feature provides plenty of power for the toughest of climbs.